 University of Minnesota Law School: assistant professor of law, 1956-57; associate professor of law, 1957-59; professor of law, 1959-70; assistant vice president for academic affairs, 1968; executive assistant to the president and secretary to the board of regents, 1968-70; senior fellow, Hubert H. Humphrey Institute of Public Affairs, 1995-96..

 Admitted: New Zealand, 1951; Minnesota, 1966.

-Professor Hogg’s business-law background and practice influences his choice of courses to teach and how he teaches.
-It also is reflected in his scholarship, including his West-published casebook on contract law (co-authored).
-He also is an active consultant and expert witness in liability insurance issues.
+Professor Hogg’s business-law background and practice influenced his choice of courses to teach and how he taught.
+It also was reflected in his scholarship, including his West-published casebook on contract law (co-authored).
+He also was an active consultant and expert witness in liability insurance issues.